 New Abilities Summary

-• Sees patterns in patterns, such as it takes three of the number 40 to make 120 and 4 of the number 30 to make 120 and 3 X 40 is similar to 4 X 30
+• They might notice it takes three of the number 40 to make 120 and four of the number 30 to make 120.

 • Extremely considerate, such as deliberately moving out of someone’s way so they can pass